3 years full-time

 In the first year of your degree, we’ll introduce you to the undergraduate study of English and History of Art.
 Our modules will give you the skills you need to start undertaking literary and art-historical research, and advice on how to combine the two disciplines.

-Get a feel for the shape of literary history by studying works from the medieval, early modern, eighteenth-century and Romantic, and modern periods with our "Approaches to Literature" modules:
+Get a feel for the shape of literary history by studying works from the medieval, early modern, eighteenth-century and Romantic, and modern periods.

 In addition to the above you will also need to complete our online Academic Integrity module.